ossc-db/pg_hint_plan/README.md

 #### Letter case in the object names

 Unlike the way PostgreSQL handles object names, `pg_hint_plan` compares bare object names in hints against the database internal object names and are case sensitive.
-Therefore an object name TBL in a hint matches only "TBL" in database and does not match any unquoted names in a query like TBL, tbl or Tbl.
+Therefore an object name TBL in a hint matches only "TBL" in the database and does not match any unquoted names in a query like TBL, tbl or Tbl.

 #### Escaping special chacaters in object names